VivekCR7/TEST/SQL-Basics-to-advance/README.md

      5 | Gerald    | Butters
 ```

-offset allows to start from that number and limit helps to get the particular number of rows.
+Offset allows to start from that number and limit helps to get the particular number of rows.

 <br>